HOME>WESTERN PA>PITTSBURGH COALFIELD>COKEBURG

 James Ellsworth built more conventional coal company housing at Cokeburg than he did with the brick

-miners' cottages at nearby Ellworth, PA.
+miners' cottages at nearby Ellworth, Pa.

 View of Cokeburg from a long, long time